fbpx

 The world of banking has always had rules to follow, but nowadays, banks are putting more and more money into their compliance departments.
 A compliance department in banks is one of the most important departments today.
 Some say it’s to keep up with ever-changing rules or to set up better ways of controlling things.
 Whatever the reason, one thing’s clear: making sure everything follows the rules is more important than ever.

 Not too long ago, the usual way of handling compliance in a bank was to have it there to ensure everything was legal.
 It was like having someone around to give advice, not focusing on managing or identifying risks.
 But in today’s world, things are different.
-With technology doing a lot of the work and the world getting more connected, understanding and following compliance rules is super important.
+With technology doing a lot of the work and the world getting more connected, understanding and following regulatory requirements is super important.

 Even though many financial institutions, big and small, have some kind of compliance system, there are still big questions that need answers.
 These questions are important for getting the whole picture of regulatory compliance in banking right.
 The history of compliance has gone through lots of changes: